-In what now feels like another life, my co-founders and I learned firsthand just how difficult it can be to innovate in this space.
-Rapyd started out as “CashDash,” a B2C e-wallet product intended to address the challenges consumers were facing at the intersection of mobile adoption and payments.
+In what now feels like another lifetime, my co-founders and I learned firsthand just how difficult it can be to innovate in this space.
+Back in 2016 Rapyd started out as CashDash, a B2C ewallet product intended to address the challenges consumers were facing at the intersection of mobile adoption and payments.
 Our initial offering of support for a single country’s payment methods ended up requiring integrations with 7 different products and systems.

 There was clearly a need to create the infrastructure for global FinTech applications.
 But this would require following the precedent set by cloud-computing solutions like AWS, Microsoft Azure and Google Web Services.
 So, we pivoted and set out to create a solution that would meet the needs of businesses like our own.

 As we had discovered, delivering a good user experience in financial services is incredibly hard, as is developing great products from scratch.
 But if we can deliver this infrastructure “as a service” to financial services, then companies can go from spending years to a matter of months or even weeks to launch new products and services – and can greatly reduce the amount of money and complexity of becoming a financial services company.

 Rapyd is the Fintech as a Service Platform I wish we’d had when we started CashDash

 Building our own FaaS was the “aha” moment we needed as a company.
 By providing a link between today’s thriving, tech-forward business community and the legacy financial systems driving global commerce, we have unlocked a new playing field for financial innovators everywhere.